Natural Baby Life logo (480 x 130)

 Disclosure: Some of our articles contain links to recommended products or services in which we may receive a commission if you make a purchase.

-As your baby grows and begins to eat solid foods, it can be a fun experience for the both of you as your baby begins to try new things.
-Jello is a snack that seems to provide a fun sensory experience as well as taste due to its jiggly properties and fun colors.
-But can babies eat Jello?
+As your baby grows and begins to eat solid foods, letting your baby try new things can be a fun experience for both of you.
+Jello is a snack that seems to provide a fun sensory experience as well as a yummy taste due to its jiggly properties and fun colors.
+But you may have wondered, can babies eat Jello?

-Jello contains no nutritional value and has tons of added sugar which is best for babies under two years old to avoid.
-The empty calories Jello provides takes the place of more nutrient-rich calories that your growing baby needs.
-If you think your child would enjoy a jiggly snack, you can make your own at home using gelatin, juice, and a sweetener.
+Jello contains no nutritional value and has tons of added sugar, which is best for babies under two years old to avoid.
+The empty calories Jello provides take the place of more nutrient-rich calories that your growing baby needs.
+If you think your child would enjoy a jiggly snack, you can make your own at home using gelatin, juice, and a natural sweetener.

-Read on to find out what ingredients exactly make up this gelatin snack as well as a healthy homemade recipe you can give in its place.
+Read on to find out what ingredients exactly make up this gelatin snack as well as a healthy homemade recipe you can make instead.

 Jello can seem like a convenient snack option for your little one but have you ever looked closely at what’s in it?

-It consists of mainly four ingredients: gelatin, water, sugar or artificial sweetener, and food coloring.
-Jello also contains very little protein, around 17 grams of carbs and 17 grams of sugar.
-The calories it does contain are empty calories meaning your child is receiving no nutrition from the consumption of this food.
-At this young age, babies need all of their calories to contain nutrients to help their young bodies grow and develop.
+Jello consists of mainly four ingredients: gelatin, water, sugar or artificial sweetener, and food coloring.
+Jello also contains very little protein, around 17 grams of carbs, and 17 grams of sugar.

-The American Heart Association advises against giving any babies or children under the age of 2 any added sugar in their diet.
+The American Heart Association advises against giving added sugar to babies or children under the age of 2 any added sugar.
 A snack cup of Jello contains 16 grams of added sugar, meaning the sugar is added when the food is processed.

 Another concern with giving an infant Jello is the risk of choking.
-Jello is a very sticky substance due to the gelatin it contains which can cause it to clump together.
-If your child doesn’t properly chew the Jello, one of these large clumps could be swallowed and could potentially cause your child to choke.
+Jello is an incredibly sticky substance due to the gelatin it contains, which can cause it to clump together.
+If your child doesn’t properly chew the Jello, one of these large clumps could be swallowed and potentially cause your child to choke.

 Sugar-free Jello may seem like a healthier alternative to its sugary counterpart.

-However, oftentimes the chemicals that are added to replace the original sugar can be worse than the sugar itself.
-Manufacturers aren’t required to disclose how much artificial sweetener is used in their products so it can be hard to know how much of these artificial sweeteners you are feeding your child.
+However, the chemicals added to replace the original sugar can be worse than the sugar itself.
+Manufacturers aren’t required to disclose how much artificial sweetener is used in their products, so it can be hard to know how much of these artificial sweeteners you are feeding your child.

 Is Jello safe for babies?

-Consuming too much sugar can affect your child’s mood, behavior, and causes a greater chance of developing Type 2 diabetes and insulin resistance later in life.
-As children under two are advised to stay away from any added sugars in their diet, it is best to stay away from Jello completely until your child is at least two years of age, and then only in moderation after that.
+Consuming too much sugar can affect your child’s mood and behavior.
+It can also increase their risk of developing insulin resistance, pre-diabetes, or Type 2 Diabetes.
+As children under two are advised to stay away from any added sugars in their diet, it is best to stay away from Jello completely until your child is at least two years of age, and then only allow them to eat it in moderation.

-Jello should not pose much of a choking risk for children over one who are able to eat most table foods and able to chew their foods properly.
-J
+Jello should not pose much of a choking risk for children over one who are able to eat most table foods and chew their food properly.

-Jello may pose more of a choking risk to babies under one due to the gelatinous nature of the snack which can cause it to clump together.
-If a baby swallowed a large bite without chewing correctly there could be a chance the Jello could lodge in their throat.
+Jello may pose more of a choking risk to babies under one because of the gelatinous nature of the snack.
+The gelatin in the product can cause it to clump together.
+If a baby swallows a large bite without chewing correctly, there’s a chance the Jello could lodge in their throat.

 Each individual jello cup contains 70 calories, 1 gram of protein, 40 mg of sodium, 17 grams of sugar, and 17 carbohydrates.
-It contains no fat grams, no Vitamin D, no calcium, no iron, and no potassium.
+It contains no fat, Vitamin D, calcium, iron, or potassium.

 In short, Jello holds no nutritional value for your baby.
-While adults may be able to “waste” 70 calories on a snack treat, your little one needs all of their calories to contain nutrients that aid in development.
+While adults may be able to “waste” 70 calories on a treat like Jello, your little one needs all of their calories to contain nutrients that aid in development.

 Considering your typical Jello snack cup contains 17 grams of sugar with 16 of those grams coming from added sugar, Jello should probably be avoided until after two years of age.

-You can then start to give snacks or foods with added sugars sparingly after two years of age.
+After your child is two years old, you can then start to give snacks or foods with added sugars sparingly.

 Can a six-month-old eat Jello?